in2code-de/luxletter/Documentation/Tech/Index.md

 If you are using `fluidStyledMailContent` luxletter will set `config.absRefPrefix` to the configured domain automaticly.
 If you are using your own rendering typenum, you have to set absRefPrefix manually.

+### Embedding images or not?

+Embedding images can be activated in the main extension configuration.
+All images are recognized automatically and will be embedded.

+#### The upside

+Embedding images allows you to send newsletters from a secured instance (e.g. an Intranet).
+In addition most mail clients will show the images without asking the using.
+On top processed images may not exists any more on the server when temp images are deleted - but this would have no negative effect im images are embedded.

+#### The downside

+Embedding will slow down the mail sending process.
+The mail itself is - of course - a lot of bigger then sending mails without images.